NaodDejene/Vpn-Usage-Setup/README.md

   <img src="https://i.imgur.com/7oH7ZwE.png" height="80%" width="80%" alt="Step 3 Image 1"/>
 </p>
 <p><b>Step 3:</b> Observe Location-Based Content Differences<br/>
-- While connected to the VPN from the VM, visit major sites like Google, Disney, or Amazon.<br/>
+- While connected to the VPN from the VM, visit major sites like Google, apple, or Amazon.<br/>
-- Look for signs that content is being served based on your VPN’s region: different URLs (e.g., google.co.jp), language preferences, or region-specific promotions.<br/>
+- Look for signs that content is being served based on your VPN’s region: different URLs , language preference, or region-specific promotions.<br/>
 - Take note of these variations for  documentation and comparison.
 </p>
 <br />